-Everyone is welcome to read and participate in the discussions here, both members and non-members.
+Everyone is welcome to read the discussions here, both members and non-members; only members can post.
 To get started, either log in, or if this is your first time here, go ahead and Register.

 This has been a great flatwater paddle in the past.
 The recent rains have been a help to the area.
 The trip coordinator is Paul Gitlin.

 Meet at 10:30 am at Brumbley Family Park.

 This trip is a great flat water paddle through freshwater marsh and woods.
 It will be in the middle of the spring migration so there should be plenty of birds.
 While it's an easy paddle good bowel and bladder control is important as there's no place to stop.

 The link to the Prime Hook NWR website is http://www.fws.gov/northeast/primehook.html